-Hannah Dudley from Toothill School came to NTU for her work experience in October 2012 as an Economics research assistant.
-Here’s how she found it;
+Hannah Dudley from Toothill School in Nottinghamshire came to NTU for her work experience as an Economics Research Assistant.
+We asked her how she found it.

 The definition of economics is the study or science which deals with production, distribution and consumption.
 At first glance it sounds dry but when you consider how this affects your life as an individual in society – you’ll understand what all these terms mean for someone else’s wellbeing.

 In my 11th year, I was contemplating A level options, with only a vague idea of what I wanted to study at university.
 I knew I was interested in economics, having studied it at GCSE, but I was not aware how important it is to us in so many ways.

 In my 11th year, I was just starting to consider A level options.
 I only had a vague idea of what university would be like and an interest in economics from studying it at GCSE.
 I did not know how important this subject is in our lives and the future

 Take for example the UK’s relationships with other nations.
 They’re all tied together through effective economic transactions.
 These are always underpinned by economics in terms of transferring wealth, capital goods and services between them.
 It is a global language that I knew almost nothing about before my time here at university!